ChiCubed/ChiCubedDiscordBot/README.md

   "wolframtoken": "awefa"
 }

-replacements.db contains a database of replacements delimited by :: and ;;, as
+responses.db contains a database of responses delimited by :: and ;;, as
 follows:

 Example::Example2;;
 Test(.*)::\3;;

-The replacements are in [Python regex](https://docs.python.org/3.6/library/re.html) format.
+The responses are in [Python regex](https://docs.python.org/3.6/library/re.html) format.
 \1 is a group representing the username and \2 is a group containing the user ID.

-The replacements all start from the beginning and end at the end of the messages.
+The responses all start from the beginning and end at the end of the messages.

-The bot listens for messages which match the regexes on the left side and replace them with those on the right side.
+The bot listens for messages which match the regexes on the left side and responds to them with those on the right side.
+(At least it will eventually, at the moment use the `!testresponse` command to test your responses)